example42/example42.github.io/_drafts/2017-07-31-sort_merged_array-fix.md

 How to work around this version dependent functionality when providing code for multiple Puppet versions?

-We have a merge request with a really ugly hack:
+We have a [pull request](https://github.com/example42/psick/pull/133) on GitHub with a really ugly hack:

 1. identify version of Puppet and set a variable
 1. use this variable as a hierarchy in hiera.yaml